 Enlightenment through scientific and rational knowledge involves the ability to convey complex information in a manner that is both accessible and engaging to all.

-The effectiveness of popularizing evolution knowledge depends on its fascination, as the entrenched stereotypes of people about the sacred status of a human in the Universe prevent the perception of information that equates them with living nature and devalues that status.
+The effectiveness of popularizing knowledge about evolution depends on its fascination, since entrenched stereotypes about the celestial sacred status of humans in the Universe hinder the acceptance of information that aligns them with living nature and that devalues that status.

 A philosopher is a thinker whose calling is to develop and illuminate a rational worldview, grounded in knowledge that can inspire self-realization and universal happiness.